Gaboxadol: Synthesis

 The chemical synthesis of gaboxadol has been described.
 Its synthesis has been described as tedious, starting with a commercially unavailable precursor, requiring at least 6 synthetic steps, and having very low yields.
 This has limited the affordability and availability of gaboxadol.
+However, a new synthesis starting from the cheaper precursor pyrrolidin-2-one and with much higher yields was published in 2016.

 Analogues

 Analogues of gaboxadol (THIP) include γ-aminobutyric acid (GABA), muscimol, 4-AHP, thio-THIP, aza-THIP, iso-THIP, THAZ, THPO, piperidine-4-sulfonic acid (P4S), isonipecotic acid, and isoguvacine, among others.
 Numerous attempts to develop pharmacologically interesting analogues of gaboxadol have failed over the decades.
 This can be attributed to the very strict structural requirements for GABA_{A} receptor binding and activation.
 As such, gaboxadol has been described as a unique compound and GABA_{A} receptor agonist.
+Besides conventional analogues, various ring-deuterated isotopologues of gaboxadol with modified properties have been described.

 History

 Gaboxadol was first synthesized and described by the Danish chemist Povl Krogsgaard-Larsen in 1977.
-It was developed via structural modification of muscimol, a constituent of Amanita muscaria mushrooms.
-In the early 1980s, the drug was the subject of a series of small pilot clinical studies that evaluated it in the treatment of various medical conditions, but it was not found to be useful.
+It was patented by Krogsgaard-Larsen soon thereafter, with the patent filed in 1978 and granted in 1981 and with the assignee being Lundbeck.
+The drug was developed via structural modification of muscimol, a constituent of Amanita muscaria mushrooms.
+In the early 1980s, gaboxadol was the subject of a series of small pilot clinical studies that evaluated it in the treatment of various medical conditions, but it was not found to be sufficiently useful in these studies.

 In 1996, a somnologist named Marike Lancel at the Max Planck Institute for Psychiatry studied the effects of gaboxadol on sleep in rodents and found that it had unique positive effects on sleep, such as increased slow wave sleep.
 In 1997, Lancel and colleagues published the first clinical study of the effects of gaboxadol on sleep in humans and found similar sleep improvements as in rodents.
 Subsequently, gaboxadol underwent formal clinical development for treatment of insomnia by Lundbeck and Merck.
 It reached phase 3 trials for this indication by at least 2004.
 The drug was expected to be a blockbuster drug for its pharmaceutical developers.